penguinite/onbox/README.md

 There is a `libpothole.nim` module but we do not recommend importing it as you might not use all of the functions inside of it and you will simply slow your build process.
 That file is only ever used to build documentation.

+**Warning:** Don't just use newer versions of libpothole!
+Always double-check the release notes of any libpothole release for breaking changes such as database migrations, and make sure to inform your users of the same!

 ## Why is Pothole and libpothole separate?

 Well it's primarily to help foster a unique ecosystem of servers.
 If you want to build your own ActivityPub server then you can use this as a base and code anything you want in addition!
 And it's also done to separate `potholectl` from the main server repository since those programs are very different from each other and should not be in the same place at all.

-We don't want this useful piece of software to be locked inside of a single homogenous server application, we want to allow developers to use this library if they want to.

-Oh and it also means we can easily test this out.
+We don't want this useful piece of software to be locked inside of a single monolithic server application, we want to allow developers to use this library if they want to.
+Oh and it also means we can easily test this out for any bugs, security issues and so on.

 I know it seems a bit confusing but you, as a user, don't really have to worry about this change/separation.
 You can still call the entirety of this and the server program "Pothole", it doesn't really matter and people will in 99% of cases know what you are talking about.

+In short, the decision to separate libpothole from pothole's main server repository means we can focus on re-writing libpothole to have good clean code, instead of returning to the old mess containing un-factorable code and circular dependencies.

 ## What is the release cycle?

 Well, this library follows the same versioning and release cycle as the regular Pothole server program.
 This is to reduce confusion.
+However, new versions are released as quickly as possible if they address a security issue or a critical bug.

 ## Copyright